syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/getting-started.md

 # Getting Started

-This section explains how to create a simple **ComboBox** component and configure its available functionalities in TypeScript, using [`ASP.NET Core`](https://help.syncfusion.com/aspnet-core/getting-started) documentation
+This section explains how to create a simple **ComboBox** component and configure its available functionalities in TypeScript, using [`ASP.NET Core`](https://help.syncfusion.com/aspnet-core/getting-started) documentation.

 {% highlight CSHTML %}